maudeve-it/W25Qxxx_SPI_FLASH_STM32/README.md

 <br>

-## NOTES
+### Please note
+---
 > The software, schemes and PCB designs in this set of repositories are provided just for
 > illustrative purposes, sharing the personal experience on this project.
 > The software and design artifacts are provided as-is without any mantainence and without
 > warranty of any kind.
 There is no guarantee of fitness for any particular application,
 > and no guarantee of completeness and correctness.
 > By downloading and using these materials the user accepts all risks associated with the
-> run of the software and construction and use of the circuits and devices described.<br>
+> run of the software and construction and use of the circuits, boards and devices described.<br>

 ---